 An anonymous melody set to a poem by David Edelstadt, Piramidn (In dem land fun piramidn) is yet another example of the secularization of the Passover narrative.
 In this case, Edelstadt has created a simple children’s poem that briefly describes the period of enslavement and liberation, but omits the name of the “great hero, who fought for the Jews, with his wisdom and his sword.”

-Passover Playlist I (Total playtime: 5 hours)
+Passover Playlist I: The Whole Seder Plate (Total playtime: 5 hours)

-Passover Playlist II (Total playtime: 55 minutes)
+Passover Playlist II: Just the Sandwich (Total playtime: 55 minutes)